-The Nationwide Select Credit Card makes it easier to pay off balances up to an extended 0% interest period of 12 months.
+The Nationwide Select Credit Card makes it easier to pay off balances with an extended 0% interest period of 12 months.

-In addition to the zero charges for balance transfers, you can also enjoy unlimited commission-free purchases abroad.
-While there are still fees associated with using this credit card abroad, the charge is definitely limited and lower compared to what other banks offer.
+In addition to zero charges for balance transfers, you can also enjoy unlimited commission-free purchases abroad.
+While there are still fees associated with using this credit card abroad, the charge is definitely limited and lower compared to what other cards offer.

-Another reason to love the Nationwide Select Credit Card is the no annual fee feature, which makes much more worth it.
-Imagine getting all the perks without paying for additional fees on top of your balances.
+Another reason to love the Nationwide Select Credit Card is the no annual fee feature, which makes the card much more worth it.
+This card gives you all the perks without making you pay for additional fees on top of your balances.

 - Annual Fee – £0